4 CRM models that boost customer loyalty

 When it comes to CRM, strategically significant customers are a key focus.
 By capitalizing on the most valuable customer segments, companies can improve their long-term profitability and competitiveness.

 There are several different strategies or models for customer relationship management.
-We’ll cover three of the most common CRM models briefly below.
+We’ll cover four of the most common CRM models briefly below.

 The IDIC model was developed by the Peppers and Rogers Group as a generic blueprint for implementing CRM in a variety of situations.
 IDIC stands for the four stages of CRM implementation: identify, differentiate, interact, and customize.